jfjlaros/retrofont/docs/usage.rst

 .. figure:: images/sharpmz_primary.png

-    Sharp MZ character set in the primary font.
+    Primary font using the Sharp MZ character set.

 Adjusting the terminal foreground and background colours can have quite a convincing effect.

 .. figure:: images/sharpmz_boot.png

-    This is not a screenshot of an emulator.
+    Not a screenshot of an MZ-700 emulator.

 ``show``